 A grand jury indicted Ohio police officer Connor Grubb, 29, Monday for the murder of 21-year-old Ta’Kiya Young last year.

 Young was six months pregnant when she was shot by Grubb on August 24, 2023, in Blendon Township, a suburb of Columbus, Ohio.
-Both Young and her unborn child were declared dead shortly after the shooting at Mount Carmel St. Ann’s Hospital in Westerville, Ohio.
+Both Young and her future child were declared dead shortly after the shooting at Mount Carmel St. Ann’s Hospital in Westerville, Ohio.
 She left behind two sons, one six and one three years old.

 Grubb, who pleaded not guilty, will face four counts of murder, four counts of felonious assault and two counts of involuntary manslaughter.
-The charges are split between the deaths of Young and her unborn daughter.
+The charges are split between the deaths of Young and her future daughter.

 Grubb’s indictment is incredibly rare.
 According to Mapping Police Violence, there have been 366 police killings in Ohio since 2013 when systematic record keeping of police violence began.
 Of these, only 11 involve any charges being brought against an officer and just two have resulted in a conviction for an officer, not including Young’s killing.